 Click through the layouts that catch your eye and pass them through the filter of your (and your customers’) needs by answering these two questions:

 - Does this template look like it fits with my business?

 - Will any visitor be able to easily understand and use my website?

 Your gut reaction is probably the best for deciding which template is right for your brand and your customers.

 When in doubt, keep it simple

 No matter what you choose, boil it down to only what you need.
 If you don’t need a gallery, or a store, or anything more than a simple three-page site, then choose that.
 If you know your customers want to read as much content as you can give them, then add a blog.
 Either way, the better fit a website design is for your business, the more useful it will be for your customers.

 The easy answer to creating a business website

-Now that you have an idea of how to choose a website design template, I suggest you check out Constant Contact’s free website builder.
+Now that you have an idea of how to choose a website design template, I suggest you check out Constant Contact’s website builder.
 Our A.I-powered intelligent website builder can do it all for you.

 Just answer a few simple questions and it will provide a template that is fast, secure, and mobile-responsive.
 With a variety of suggested color combinations, you can customize as much as you want, without breaking it.
 You can even create your own logo!
 How cool is that?